ahodot01/piazza-saas/README.md

 • User/s authentication (JWT-based and Google OAuth 2.0)

-• Posting, liking, commenting, and reporting messages.
+• Posting, liking, disliking, commenting, and reporting messages.

 • Sorting posts by topic and fetching most active or expired posts.